-1. Educational Psychology 2 sem. hrs.
+Educational Psychology 2 sem. hrs.

-2. Principles of High School Teaching

 or

 Problems in Secondary Education 2 sem. hrs.

 3. Materials and Methods 2 sem. hrs.

 4. Observation and Directed Teaching 3 sem. hrs.

 5. Electives in Education 9 sem. hrs.

-3 Requirements for high school teachers' certificates in effect until July 1, 1950 appear in the 1948-49 bulletin.
+&lt;sup>3 Requirements for high school teachers' certificates in effect until July 1, 1950 appear in the 1948-49 builetin.
 Present degree requirements enable students to satisfy the certification requirements that will be effective as of July 1, 1950.